ATLIOD/Gozelle/README.md

 - **Worker Pools** — to process background updates to scoring
 - **Mutexes** — for safe access to shared resources (like the gob database)
 - **Command Line Hooks** — shell integration and behavior injection
 - **Gob Encoding** — simple and efficient binary data serialization in Go
+- **Integration with External Tools** — incorporating fzf for interactive mode

 [↑ Back to top](#Gozelle)